nzoschke/stloop/sections/intro/slides.md

 # Heroku Background #

 * Cloud Application Platform as a Service
-* Run anything and see everything without servers
+* Run Anything and See Everything Without Servers
 * Distributed Unix

 <p class="notes">
 Used to be "Ruby" App platform.
-Now Node.js, Clojure, JVM.
+Now Node.js, Clojure, Java.
+Today we're talking about the metaphor of bootstrapping and self-hosting.
 </p>